How To Pass A Denver Rental License Inspection

 If you are reading this, you likely understand what the Denver Rental License program is about so we will focus on what is required for the inspection portion itself.
 If you would like more information about the program in general, visit our general webpage or the city’s website here.

 The inspection itself is mostly visual and non-invasive.
 The checklist that our inspectors follow is written by the city and each inspection is completed with a pass or a fail of the unit.
-For a unit to pass, it needs to meet all the minimum safety requirements that the city has defined, which are based on their current minimum housing standards.
+For a unit to pass, it needs to meet all the minimum safety requirements that the city has defined, which are based on its current minimum housing standards.
 This is what will be described below.

 If an inspection passes, the owner or manager will be given a compliant checklist report that includes a passing checklist form and the inspector’s required credentials.
 These documents will be needed when applying for the license with the city.